POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 Often, a grid will not successfully converge every binary on the first go.
 So there is a need to export reruns which use modified conditions to fix non-converged models.
-This step is therefore only needed during the build of a new grid.
+This step is therefore only needed to build a new grid.
 Usually, one would run the steps to the point where the need of a fix arises.
 Additionally, before exporting a rerun, the logic for how to select a system to be included in the rerun and what should be changed needs to be